Baidu, Alibaba, And Tencent: Becoming Indispensable

 The official notice cited motivations such as the desire to "optimize the trade structure", "promote high-quality economic development", and to "better meet the needs of people's lives" for the move.
 The idea is to encourage the import of overseas goods that are relatively scarce in China or have superior characteristics.
 The items that will enjoy the lower import taxes include frozen pork, frozen avocados, non-frozen orange juice, Brazilian nuts, etc.

 The reductions on some items are generous.
 For instance, certain types of non-frozen orange juice have their import tax provisionally halved, from 30 percent to 15 percent.
-Notably, milk powder for infants and young children meant for retail sale would see the import tax provisionally revised from 15 percent to 5 percent (see the extract of the full list - translated by Google - as follows).
+Notably, milk powder for infants and young children meant for retail sale would see the import tax provisionally revise from 15 percent to 5 percent (see the extract of the full list - translated by Google - as follows).

 Source: Ministry of Finance, PRC (an extract of the full list)